anthemion-org/ogle-web/README.md

 For the convenience of mobile users, Ogle is a progressive web app (PWA).
 I did not use the `cra-template-pwa` option when I ran `create-react-app`; I used the default template, and later added `service-worker.js` and `serviceWorkerRegistration.js`, as copied from the [cra-template/pwa](https://github.com/cra-template/pwa/tree/main/packages/cra-template-pwa/template/src) repository.
 Then I added a `register` call to `index.js`.
 Instructions can be found [here](https://dev.to/myfatemi04/turn-your-create-react-app-into-a-progressive-web-app-in-100-seconds-3c11).

-The PWA works fairly well on Android, but it cannot reasonably be said that the experience matches that of a native app.
+The PWA works fairly well on Android, but the experience does not match that of a native app.
 The ‘install’ process seems awkward, and there is a bug in the Android version of Chrome that sometimes causes the Play view to grow larger than the viewport, so that unwanted scrolling occurs.

 ### Class and function components